Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to score more than 62 points in five of nine games this season.
+- Ohio State's games this season have gone over 62 points five of nine times.

-- Purdue has combined with its opponents to score more than 62 points in one game this season.
+- Purdue's games have gone over 62 points in only one opportunity this season.

-- The two teams combine to score 69.7 points per game, 7.7 more than the over/under in this contest.
+- Saturday's total is 7.7 points lower than the two team's combined 69.7 points per game average.

-- This contest's over/under is 24.6 points more than the 37.4 these two squads combine to allow per game this season.
+- These two squads combine to surrender 37.4 points per game, 24.6 fewer than this contest's over/under.

-- The Buckeyes and their opponents have scored an average of 63.7 points per game in 2021, 1.7 more than Saturday's total.
+- Buckeyes games this season feature an average total of 63.7 points, a number 1.7 points higher than Saturday's over/under.

-- The 62 total in this game is 9.6 points higher than the 52.4 average total in Boilermakers games this season.
+- In 2021, games involving the Boilermakers have averaged a total of 52.4 points, 9.6 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- When Ohio State amasses over 329.8 yards, the team is 5-4 against the spread and 8-1 overall.
+- When Ohio State churns out over 329.8 yards, the team is 5-4 against the spread and 8-1 overall.

-- This year, the Buckeyes have eight turnovers, six fewer than the Boilermakers have takeaways (14).
+- The Buckeyes have turned the ball over eight times this season, six fewer than the Boilermakers have forced (14).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.